 What is Project-Based Learning?

-Project-Based Learning is a teaching method in which students gain knowledge and skills by working for an extended period of time to investigate and respond to an authentic, engaging, and complex question, problem, or challenge.
+Project-Based Learning is a teaching method in which students gain knowledge and skills by working for an extended period of time to investigate and respond to a culturally relevant, authentic, engaging, and complex question, problem, or challenge.
+Project-Based Learning includes opportunities for students to grapple with and challenge systems of inequity and propose solutions for change.

 How do we Support our Project-Based Learning in our Partner Schools?